Health benefit, what medical conditions can it help?

-Alzheimer's disease benefit
+Alzheimer's disease benefit, reducing plaque

 In laboratory studies, curcumin inhibits amyloid formation.
 Amyloids are insoluble fibrous protein aggregates that clump in the brain cells of Alzheimer's patients.
 Whether such supplements help reduce the incidence of Alzheimer's disease or help improve this condition is not known at this time.

 efficacy in models of neuroinflammation and Alzheimer's disease.